 So what do we have that no other animal has?
 A remarkable number of neurons in the cerebral cortex, the largest around, attainable by no other species, I say.
 And what do we do that absolutely no other animal does, and which I believe allowed us to amass that remarkable number of neurons in the first place?
 We cook our food.
 The rest—all the technological innovations made possible by that outstanding number of neurons in our cerebral cortex, and the ensuing cultural transmission of those innovations that has kept the spiral that turns capacities into abilities moving upward—is history.

-Excerpted from The Human Advantage: A New Understanding of How Our Brain Became Remarkable by Suzana Herculano-Houzel published this month by The MIT Press.
-All rights reserved.
+From The Human Advantage: A New Understanding of How Our Brain Became Remarkable by Suzana Herculano-Houzel published by The MIT Press.